python-workshop/fsdse-python-assignment-171/README.md

-# fsdse-python-assignment-171
+# Given two strings, find the longest common substring.

-## Find the longest common substring
+## Constraints
 * Can we assume the inputs are valid?
   * No
 * Can we assume the strings are ASCII?